VincentTatan/PythonAnalytics/README.md

-# PythonNotebook
+# PythonAnalytics
-This is as a repository for me to keep my Kaggle and Practice with iPython Notebook
+This is repository for my Python Practices and Tutorials